Sure Dividend

 Stanley Black & Decker is a global leader in the area of power tools, hand tools, and related products.
 The company maintains the top position in tools and storage sales worldwide.
 SWK operates in the industrial sector.

-The company is composed of three segments: tools & outdoor, and industrial.
+The company is composed of two segments: Tools & Outdoor and Industrial.

 Source: Investor Presentation

-The company’s ongoing cost reduction initiatives are expected to deliver $1.5 billion in pre-tax run-rate savings by the end of 2024 and $2 billion by 2025.
+The company’s ongoing cost reduction initiatives are expected to deliver $2.0 billion in pre-tax run-rate savings by the end of 2025.
 These efforts focus on supply chain transformation, strategic sourcing, and operational efficiency to restore adjusted gross margins to over 35%.
-The Tools & Outdoor segment remained steady in sales, with growth driven by DEWALT and outdoor products, while the Industrial segment faced a sales drop due to divestitures and currency effects but maintained a 13.5% segment margin through price control and cost management.
-Total pre-tax run-rate savings reached $1.3 billion since the program’s 2022 inception.
+Total pre-tax run-rate savings reached $1.7 billion since the program’s 2022 inception.

-Looking ahead, Stanley Black & Decker has revised its full-year earnings guidance, now forecasting GAAP EPS between $0.90 and $2.00 and raising adjusted EPS to between $3.70 and $4.50.
-The company increased its free cash flow outlook to $650 million—$850 million, with plans for further debt reduction.
+Looking ahead, Stanley Black & Decker has revised its full-year earnings guidance, now forecasting GAAP EPS between $3.15 and $3.45 and lowering adjusted EPS to between $4.35 and $4.65.
+The revision in adjusted earnings-per-share is largely tied to tariffs.
+The company expects free cash flow of at least $500 million for the year.
 Stanley Black & Decker aims to leverage its cost savings to fund growth initiatives in its core markets, focusing on brand strength, product innovation, and enhanced customer engagement to drive long-term growth and shareholder value.

 Growth Prospects